NOTE: We are open & operating in RED. COVID-19 Vaccine Passports required. Find out more here.

 Read More

-Looking for the perfect mix of thrill and chill with your bestie?
-In just one weekend, this Galentine’s escape to Queenstown had it all, from heart-racing freefalls over the Shotover River and high-speed jet boat rides, to wine tasting in NZ’s largest wine cave and a surprisingly lovable 18km e-bike adventure.
-Whether you’re craving adrenaline, […]
+Looking for the perfect mix of thrill and chill with your girls?
+In just one weekend, this girls trip to Queenstown had it all.
+From heart-racing freefalls over the Shotover River and high-speed jet boat rides, to wine tasting in NZ’s largest wine cave and a surprisingly lovable 18km e-bike adventure.
+Queenstown has been dubbed […]

 Read More